debamitro/gmail-size-classifier/README.md

 [![built with Codeium](https://codeium.com/badges/main)](https://codeium.com)

+## Introduction

+Gmail doesn't want to show you the size of your emails, but does complain when your mailbox is 95% full.
+This project is a safe privacy-aware solution to that.
+You can run it on your laptop or computer and use it to delete emails you never needed.
+Once you are done you can close this application.

-This web application connects to your Gmail account and classifies your emails based on their sizes into three categories: Small, Medium, and Large.
+This is a web application which connects to your Gmail account and classifies your emails based on their sizes into three categories: Small, Medium, and Large.
 It processes the first 1000 emails, and generates a web page like this:

 ![screenshot](screenshot.png)

+If you want to process fewer or more emails you can do so.

 Here is a small video about the initial version of this project